juliasilge/supervised-ML-case-studies-course/slides/chapter4_01.md

 Check out the survey's [codebook](https://curate.nd.edu/downloads/0v838051f6x).

 Notes: There is demographic information in the survey, along with a lot of diverse kinds of questions.
-About 60 of the survey questions were agreement questions, with a *statment* (of some kind) that the survey asked the respondent to agree or disagree with on this scale.
+About 60 of the survey questions were agreement questions, with a *statement* (of some kind) that the survey asked the respondent to agree or disagree with on this scale.
 The answers are coded as integers from 1 to 5.

 ---